120th Infantry Regiment (United States): World War II

 As a result of World War II, the regiment was inducted into Federal service at Raleigh on 16 September 1940.
 With the 30th Division, it fought in the Normandy campaign, the Northern France Campaign, the Rhineland Campaign, the Ardennes-Alsace Campaign, and the Central Europe Campaign.
-The 2nd Battalion and Company K received a Distinguished Unit Citation and Croix de Guerre with Palm for their actions in the Mortain counterattack, while the 1st Battalion received a DUC for the advance from Duffescheide to Euchen.
+The 2nd Battalion and Company K received a Distinguished Unit Citation and Croix de Guerre with Palm for their actions in the Mortain counterattack, while the 1st Battalion received a DUC for the advance from Duffescheide to Euchen, Germany.
 After the end of the war, the regiment was inactivated at Fort Jackson, South Carolina, on 24 November 1945.